Structure and Stability of the 1-Dimensional Mapper: Background

 Consider now the special case where $Z$ is a subset of $\R$, equipped with the subspace topology.
 A subset $U\subseteq Z$ is an {\em interval of $Z$} if there is an interval $I$ of $\R$ such that $U=I\cap Z$.
 Note that $U$ is open in $Z$ if and only if $I$ can be chosen open in $\R$.
 A cover $\U$ of $Z$ is an {\em interval cover} if all its elements are intervals.
 In this case, ${\rm End}(\U)$ denotes the set of all of the interval endpoints.
-Finally, the \textit{granularity} of $\U$ is the supremum of the lengths of its elements, i.e. it is the quantity $\text{sup}_{U\in\U}\ |U|$ where $|U|:=\sup(U)-\inf(U)\in\R\cup\{+\infty\}$. \begin{lem} If $\U$ is a minimal open interval cover, then no more than two elements of $\U$ can intersect at a time. \end{lem} \begin{proof} Assume for a contradiction that there are $k\geq 3$ elements of $\U$: $U_1, \cdots, U_k$, that have a non-empty common intersection.
+Finally, the \textit{granularity} of $\U$ is the supremum of the lengths of its elements, i.e. it is the quantity $\text{sup}_{U\in\U}\ |U|$ where $|U|=\sup(U)-\inf(U)\in\R\cup\{+\infty\}$. \begin{lemma} No more than two elements of a minimal open interval cover can intersect at a time. \end{lemma} \begin{proof} Assume for a contradiction that there are $k\geq 3$ elements of $\U$: $U_1, \cdots, U_k$, that have a non-empty common intersection.
 For every $i$, fix an open interval $I_i$ of $\R$ such that $U_i=I_i\cap Z$.
 Up to a reordering of the indices, we can assume without loss of generality that $I_1$ has the smallest lower bound and $I_2$ has the largest upper bound.
 Since $I_1\cap I_2 \supseteq U_1\cap U_2 \neq\emptyset$, the remaining intervals satisfy $I_i\subseteq I_1\cup I_2$.
-In particular, we have $U_3= I_3\cap Z\subseteq (I_1\cup I_2)\cap Z = (I_1\cap Z)\cup (I_2\cap Z) = U_1\cup U_2$, so the cover $\U$ is not minimal. \end{proof} \begin{lem} If $Z$ is $\R$ itself or a compact subset thereof, then any cover $\U$ of $Z$ has a minimal subcover. \end{lem} \begin{proof} When $Z$ is compact, there exists a subcover $\V$ of $\U$ that has finitely many elements.
+In particular, we have $U_3= I_3\cap Z\subseteq (I_1\cup I_2)\cap Z = (I_1\cap Z)\cup (I_2\cap Z) = U_1\cup U_2$, so the cover $\U$ is not minimal. \end{proof} \begin{lemma} If $Z$ is $\R$ itself or a compact subset thereof, then any cover $\U$ of $Z$ has a minimal subcover. \end{lemma} \begin{proof} When $Z$ is compact, there exists a subcover $\V$ of $\U$ that has finitely many elements.
 Any subcover of $\V$ with the minimum number of elements is then a minimal cover of $Z$.

 When $Z=\R$, the same argument applies to any subset of the form $[-n, n]$, $n\in \N$.
 Then, a simple induction on $n$ allows us to build a minimal subcover of $\U$. \end{proof}